fmaste/Haskell/doc/Phantom.md

 # ["Fun with phantom types"](http://www.cs.ox.ac.uk/ralf.hinze/publications/With.pdf)

-Phantom types is another name for GADT
+Phantom types is another name for GADT.
+Also called "guarded recursive data types” or “first-class phantom types”.

 Using the syntax described above, the type signature of each constructor is independent, and is implicitly universally quantified as usual.
 In particular, the type variable(s) in the ```data T a where``` header have no scope, and different constructors may have different universally-quantified type variables.

-When all the variables ```a```, ```b```, ```c```, etc that appear in ```data T a b c``` are used by every constructor nothing new is happening.
-The magic starts when constructors don't use them.
+TODO: FIXME: When all the variables ```a```, ```b```, ```c```, etc that appear in ```data T a b c``` are used by every constructor nothing new is happening.
+The magic starts no constructors use them and they instantiate to ....

 Suppose you want to embed a programming language, say, a simple expression language in Haskell.
 Since you are a firm believer of static typing, you would like your embedded language to be statically typed, as well.

 This requirement rules out a simple Term data type as this choice would allow us to freely mix terms of different types.
 The next idea is to parameterize the Term type so that Term t comprises only terms of type t

 ```
+type Zero :: Term Int
-zero :: Term Int
+type Succ :: Term Int -> Term Int
-succ, pred :: Term Int -> Term Int
+type Pred :: Term Int -> Term Int
-isZero :: Term Int -> Term Bool
+type Zero :: Term Int -> Term Bool
-ifThenElse :: ∀a .
-Term Bool -> Term a -> Term a -> Term a.
+type If   :: ∀a .
+Term Bool -> Term a -> Term a -> Term a
 ```

-Unfortunately, the above signatures cannot be translated into a data declaration (Haskell’s linguistic construct for introducing constructors).
+Unfortunately, the above signatures cannot be translated into a data declaration (Haskell’s linguistic construct for introducing constructors) to build a syntax tree structure.
 The reason is simply that all constructors of a data type must share the same result type, namely, the declared type on the left-hand side.

 The paper proposes something like this: